markwhyce-svg/iam-project-series/project3-sspr/README.md

 - Navigated to **Microsoft Entra ID → Protection → Password reset**
 - Set **Self-service password reset** to:
   - ✅ Selected: **A group of users** (recommended) OR **All**
-- Chose test users from the tenant to enable SSPR
+- Chose group from the tenant to enable SSPR

 📸![Enable SSPR](screenshots/sspr-enable-settings.png)